Wildlife Management & Consulting

 Structural exclusion systems consist of a variety of site specific, physical barriers that prevent birds from accessing specific structures for nesting, roosting, or perching.
 These systems are custom designed based on an assessment of the site, species, and behavior to successfully exclude birds without impeding the function, use, and safety of the structure.
 Click Here for more information on the exclusion techniques and products available.

 Wildlife and bird deterrents are systems implemented to reduce the habitability of an area for wildlife populations.
-Wildlife is attracted to certain sites for the presence of food, water, and safety.
+Wildlife are attracted to certain sites for the presence of food, water, and safety.
 By utilizing deterrent systems to change the availability of one or more of these needs, we can minimize the presence of a variety of wildlife populations.
-These systems may include landscape changes, frightening devices including lasers, and biological deterrents such as canine patrols .
+These systems may include landscape changes , frightening devices including lasers , and biological deterrents such as canine patrols .

 A written wildlife assessment and management plan enables clients to prioritize needs and allocate resources in an efficient and effective manner.
 Our plans include site surveys completed by staff biologists and structural engineers, data analysis and reporting, detailed reports of the potential conflicts with possible solutions, site specific integrated program designs, and program roll-out assistance.
 Long term cost-effective wildlife management is efficiently attainable with a comprehensive plan in place.

-Should an incident occur, having a detailed and comprehensive emergency wildlife response plan in place is critical to ensure smooth operations and reduce costs created by knee-jerk reactions.
-Our response plans are site-specific and include everything from facility development and animal capture and care to community relations and report writing.
+Should an incident occur, having a detailed and comprehensive emergency wildlife response plan in place is critical to insure smooth operations and reduce costs created by knee-jerk reactions.
+Our response plans are site specific and include everything from facility develop and animal capture and care to community relations and report writing.

 Contact us for your wildlife planning and training needs